dougcpr/carDealershipApp/README.md

 To start the client side application, navigate to the root project directory

-Install the packages
+1. Install the packages

 `npm install`

-Serve the developer instance, by default it goes to localhost:4200
+2. Serve the developer instance, by default it goes to localhost:4200

 `ng serve`

 ----
 ### Server Setup

+Setup on Mac:
+1. You will need homebrew to install mongodb and run it.
+Instructions can be found here: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/

+2. I have created a personal database called Personal-DB.
+You can use whatever name as long as is consistent with where you dump the data into in step 3.
+I use a GUI interface called robo3T to assist in working with the collection in my databases.
+You can download the Robot 3T (non-studio) version here: https://robomongo.org/.

-I created a mongodump of the data.
+3. I created a mongodump of the data.
 In order to import the data into your personal mongodb

 `mongorestore --db database_name path_to_bson_file`

 The .bson file is found inside `./server/dump/Personal-DB` Your database name is whatever you named your database.

-To start the server, navigate to the server directory with
+4. To start the server, navigate to the server directory with

 `cd server`

-Install the packages
+5. Install the packages

 `npm install`

-Start the server
+6. Start the server

 `npm start`